 Nicholas is a 2017 University of Iowa graduate who majored in journalism and mass communication.
 And he is currently pursuing his master’s degree in sports journalism at DePaul University.

 He started watching the Bears because of his uncle, who took him to his first Bears game against the Saints in 2007.
 The Bears won (of course) and ever since that day he’s been a die-hard Bears fan.
 Even though he has been a fan only a decade, Nicholas is all about Da Monsters of the Midway and that is evident by the enthusiasm he brings to the show.

-Just like Brandon, his favorite Bears moment was when Devin Hester returned the opening kickoff of the Super Bowl for a touchdown.
+Nick’s favorite Bears moment was when Devin Hester returned the opening kickoff of the Super Bowl for a touchdown.
 It was a surreal moment and one he will (like many of us) will never forget.